 The School Psychology area focuses on psychological and educational principles that influence the adjustment of individuals from birth to 21 years.

-The program leads to a PhD or EdS in Educational Psychology and prepares professional psychologists to use the knowledge of the behavioral sciences in ways that enhance the learning and adjustment of children, their families, and their teachers.
-The graduate program strongly emphasizes the preparation of psychologists for academic and scholarly careers, along with a sound and comprehensive focus on the practice of psychology in the schools and related applied settings.
+The program leads to a PhD or EdS in school psychology and prepares professional psychologists to use their knowledge of the behavioral sciences in ways that enhance the learning and adjustment of children, their families, and their teachers.
+The graduate program strongly emphasizes the preparation of psychologists for academic and scholarly careers, along with a sound and comprehensive focus on the practice of psychology in schools and related applied settings.

-The School Psychology Program is accredited by the American Psychological Association Commission on Accreditation, with the most recent re-accreditation in August 2020.
+The School Psychology doctoral program is accredited by the American Psychological Association Commission on Accreditation, with the most recent re-accreditation in August 2020.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation.
 The School Psychology doctoral program is also approved by the National Association of School Psychologists.

 Office of Program Consultation and Accreditation